ixhbinphoenix/bne/CONTRIBUTING.md

 After that, configure your Envrionment variables by creating a `.env` file.
 You can use the [`.env.example`](backend/.env.example) as an example of required variables

-> Note: The WHITELIST and REVERSE_PROXY variables are only required if you're planning to run a reverse proxy for local testing
+> Note: The WHITELIST and REVERSE_PROXY variables are only required if you're planning to run a reverse proxy[^proxy] for local testing

 Now you can run the Backend server using `cargo run`.
 Note that there are code differences between debug and release builds[^buildtypes], and that the `proxy` feature is enabled by default[^proxy].
 ```sh